Short path length corrections to Djordjevic-Gyulassy-Levai-Vitev energy loss: Acknowledgments

 \section{Acknowledgments}

-The authors wish to thank the SA-CERN Collaboration, the South African National Research Foundation (NRF), and the National Institute for Theoretical Physics (NITheP) for their generous support.
-The authors also wish to thank CERN for the hospitality extended to them during the completion of part of this work.
-Finally, the authors wish to thank Miklos Gyulassy, Ulrich Heinz, and Carlos Salgado for valuable discussions.
+The financial assistance of the National Research Foundation (NRF) and the German Academic Exchange Service (DAAD) toward this research is hereby acknowledged.
+Opinions expressed and conclusions arrived at are those of the authors and are not necessarily to be attributed to the NRF or DAAD.
+The authors thank the SA-CERN Collaboration, the University of Cape Town, and the National Institute for Theoretical Physics (NITheP) for their generous support.
+The authors wish to thank both CERN and BNL for the generous hospitality extended to them during the completion of part of this work.
+I.K. additionally acknowledges partial support from the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under Contract No. DE- SC0012704, as well as support from iThembaLABS.
+Finally, the authors thank Magdalena Djordjevic, Miklos Gyulassy, Ulrich Heinz, Sangyong Jeon, Urs Wiedemann, and Carlos Salgado for valuable discussions.